Best Desk Booking Systems for Hybrid Work

 Top of the range, hardware and software solution.
 This is the Rolls Royce of our review of the best desk booking systems for hybrid work.
 If you’ve deep pockets and like displays dotted around the office of who sits where, this is the system for you!

 The rather weirdly named Get Joan again is a vendor primarily of room booking systems which incorporate software and hardware.
 Get Joan also sell Visitor management software.
 The desk booking app appears to have been written separately and as yet has little integration with the room booking systems

 - It has a mobile App that runs on Android and iOS and allows you to book desks in advance, find free desks and find where people are.
 There doesn’t appear to be any integration with calendars and as yet there are no analytics available.
-COVID safety functionality also appears to be pretty thin on the ground.

 - Office maps are integral to Get Joan and can be loaded in JPEG format by the customer

 Get Joan Desk costs $1.99 per user per month

 Get Joan’s per user pricing is on a flat rate, not usage basis.